-Request for Approval of Design Exceptions can be approved only by the Director of Preconstruction.
+"Request for Approval of Design Exceptions to AASHTO Guidelines" can be approved only by the Director of Preconstruction.
 On projects requiring oversight approval by the Federal Highway Administration, the Director of Preconstruction submits the approved Design Exception Request to FHWA for their concurrence.
+"Request for Approval of Design Exceptions from Standard SCDOT Procedures Only" is submitted by the person requesting the change to the Road or Bridge Design Engineer or the appropriate Program Development or District Engineering Administrator for authorization to proceed with the recommended variances from SCDOT procedures.